EjacobsMotorsDrives/CEN4010_SUM2025_GRP3_StudySync/Reqs/DD.md

 - **User Records:** Stored in relational tables (MySQL).
 - **Group Membership:** Many-to-many mapping between users and groups.
 - **Messages:** Stored with timestamps and sender references.
+- **Events:** Stored as JSON objects with date, time, title and group reference.
+- **Notifications:** Queue-based structure for pending reminders.

 ---